Sat Bains: Career

 Whilst in Nottingham in 1999, he applied for the Roux Scholarship.
 Between the regional and national round, the restaurant he was working at closed, leaving him unemployed.
-In the final round he felt as if he were the underdog, and particularly remembers the chef from Gordon Ramsay's Aubergine competing.
-Bains won the competition, enabling him to travel to France to work at the three Michelin starred Le Jardin des Sens.
+Bains won the competition, enabling him to travel to France to work at the three-Michelin-starred Le Jardin des Sens.
 He worked alongside another chef in training, René Redzepi.
 While in the south of France, he also chose to visit El Bulli in Spain.

 He became head chef at the Hotel des Clos in Nottingham, which was relaunched as Restaurant Sat Bains with Rooms in November 2002.
 Bains sent one of his sous chefs to Denmark to help his former colleague Redzepi open his restaurant Noma during the same year.
-Restaurant Sat Bains was awarded a Michelin star in 2003 becoming the first restaurant in Nottingham to win a star.
+Restaurant Sat Bains was awarded a Michelin star in 2003, becoming the first restaurant in Nottingham to win a star.

 The restaurant's Michelin star rating was increased to two stars in 2011, which food critic Jay Rayner said was overdue and the length of time taken to give Bains his second star undermined Michelin's authority.
 The restaurant has also been awarded five rosettes by the AA.

 During the summer of 2012, Bains took a turn in being head chef at a popup restaurant on top of the Southbank Centre in London.
 The popup, called The Cube, also featured other chefs such as Tom Kitchin and Daniel Clifford.

-Bains was crowned with the coveted Chef Award at the 2015 The Catey Awards.

 Television work

-After originally declining the chance, he appeared as one of the competitors on the 2007 Great British Menu where fourteen chefs battled it out to win the chance to cook at a four-course banquet hosted by the British ambassador to France.
+After originally declining the chance, he appeared as one of the competitors on the 2007 Great British Menu where fourteen chefs competed to win the chance to cook at a four-course banquet hosted by the British ambassador to France.
 He won the Midlands and the East heat beating the previous year's winner, Galton Blackiston from Norfolk.
 In the final round, Bains' starter of egg, ham, and peas was adjudged the best amongst the seven finalists with three perfect 10 scores from the three judges.
 Bains went on to add the dish to his menu at Restaurant Sat Bains.
 Bains credited his appearance on the show for an upturn in sales and a solid booking of the restaurant for the following ten months.
 He has also made appearances on the BBC's Saturday Kitchen and UKTV's Market Kitchen.

 In 2015, Bains was a guest judge on MasterChef Australia during Season 7, week 2, where Bains asked the contestants to recreate his beef and mushrooms recipe in two and half an hours.